ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-02-16-wazuh-agents.md

 ![image](https://github.com/user-attachments/assets/2fbca750-be9a-479a-9422-ee80b073676b)

 You need to choose correct package according to the agent's OS.
-In my case, I am using Ubuntu so I choose `amd64`.
+In my case, I am using Ubuntu so I choose `DEB amd64`.
 ![image](https://github.com/user-attachments/assets/491f4875-7837-4a7a-b09b-7737fdc0705c)

 There are several things that you need to configure such as agent name and server IP.
 Then, copy and run the command in the agent VM.